 An Increase in Smart Spaces

-The integration of modern tech into private and public spaces has already begun to take place.
+According to the tech trend news, the integration of modern tech into private and public spaces has already begun to take place.
 Such areas are becoming known as “smart spaces”.
 Essentially, these are environments where individuals are able to interact with various devices.